AutoViML/AutoViz/README.md

 - `chart_format` - this can be SVG, PNG, JPG or 'bokeh', 'server'.
 You will get charts generated and saved in multiple formats if you used verbose=2 option.
 The latter options are useful for interactive charts.
 - `max_rows_analyzed` - limits the max number of rows that is used to display charts.
 If you have a very large data set with millions of rows, then use this option to limit the amount of time it takes to generate charts.
 We will take a statistically valid sample.
 - `max_cols_analyzed` - limits the number of continuous vars that can be analyzed
+- `save_plot_dir` - directory you want the plots to be saved.
+Default is None which means it is saved under the current directory under a sub-folder named `AutoViz_Plots`
 ![server_charts](server_charts.JPG)

 ## Maintainers